Melissa officinalis growing tips

 It blooms from May to August.
 Its flowering is most prominent summer.

 Natural from southern and central Europe.
 It grows wild in forests or along weeds in gardens in organic-rich soils in shady place.
 It can be grown in many gardens as a medicinal plant home and for pharmaceutical or cosmetic industry.
-(View properties in the listing above)
+(View properties in the listing below)

 Lemon balm watering